blablahole/Armchair-Quantum/README.md

-# Blurb
-That said, what does it take to simulate chemical molecules of actual armchairs with quantum computers?
+# That said, what does it take to simulate chemical molecules of actual armchairs with quantum computers?

 ![](https://github.com/pdflu/Armchair-Quantum/blob/main/Under%20Cushions/armnice.png)